Education in China: Study abroad

 In addition to loans, another means of raising educational quality, particularly in science, was to send students abroad to study.
 A large number of Chinese students studied in the Soviet Union before educational links and other cooperative programs with the Soviet Union were severed in the late 1950s (see Sino-Soviet split).
 In the 1960s and 1970s, China continued to send a small number of students abroad, primarily to European universities.
 In October 1978 Chinese students began to arrive in the United States; their numbers accelerated after normalization of relations between the two countries in January 1979, a policy consistent with modernization needs.
 Although figures vary, more than 36,000 students, including 7,000 self-supporting students (those who paid their own way, received scholarships from host institutions, or received help from relatives and "foreign friends"), studied in 14 countries between 1978 and 1984.
 Of this total, 78 percent were technical personnel sent abroad for advanced study.
 As of mid-1986, there were 15,000 Chinese scholars and graduates in American universities, compared with a total of 19,000 scholars sent between 1979 and 1983.

 Chinese students sent to the United States generally were not typical undergraduates or graduate students but were mid-career scientists, often thirty-five to forty-five years of age, seeking advanced training in their areas of specialization.
 Often they were individuals of exceptional ability who occupied responsible positions in Chinese universities and research institutions.
 Fewer than 15 percent of the earliest arrivals were degree candidates.
 Nearly all the visiting scholars were in scientific fields.

+Multiple opinion studies have shown that the longer Chinese students study abroad, the better their view of China becomes.
+According to the Ministry of Education approximately 86% of students who completed their studies abroad between 2000 and 2019 returned to China.